r-powar/DropTokenGame/README.md

 1. If there is a win on either side, the app must display who won and let the player play again.
 1. If the board is full, the app must tell the user the game is a draw and let the player play again.
 1. There must be unit tests.
+1. Think about ways this game could be extended in the future.